dougsland/unifi-openvpn/README.md

 ## Internet Providers
 Feel free to contribute and add your local Internet Provider Settings.
+How it works?
+Connect the **Internet Provider modem into your Security Gateway device**.

 ### Comcast
 #### Comcast Business
 ![](png/comcast/comcast1.png)